Policy Number: 6.24

 Tuition must be reimbursed if an employee fails to maintain active employment status for the duration of the semester in which the class is taken or for any courses in which you receive a grade below a "C" or courses dropped without approval.
 However, if extenuating circumstances arise that require an employee to drop the course after the drop date, an employee may apply for an emergency/conflict allowance by contacting the Benefits office at: email@example.com for a Release from Course form which must be approved by the supervisor and Human Resources.

-If graduate classes are above the IRS limit they may be taxable to the employee - refer to the Tax & General Accountant in accounting services.
+If graduate classes are above the IRS limit they may be taxable to the employee - refer to the Senior Accountant in Financial Services and Operations.

 Michigan Technological University recognizes that the educational development of its employees is important to the success of the University.